AR-sieve Bootstrap for High-dimensional Time Series

-\end{lemma} Although compared with the model introduced in \citet{lam_estimation_2011}, we scale the columns in $\pQ$ by $\sqrt{N}$ in our factor models' setting, the above convergence rate is the same as that of strong factors' case in Theorem 3 of \citet{lam_estimation_2011}.
-Besides, the proof of Lemma~\ref{1:l2} is the case for strong factors in the proof of Theorem 3 in \citet{lam_estimation_2011} with the only difference on scaled factor loading matrix $\pQ$ and factors $\pf$.
+\begin{lemma} Under Assumption~\ref{1:c1}, \end{lemma} Although we scale the columns in $\pQ$ by $\sqrt{N}$ in our factor models' setting, the above convergence rate is the same as that of the strong factors' case in Theorem~3 of \citet{lam_estimation_2011}.
+Besides, the proof of Lemma~\ref{1:l2} is the case for strong factors in the proof of Theorem~3 in \citet{lam_estimation_2011} with the only difference in the scaled factor loading matrix $\pQ$ and factors $\pf_t$.
 Therefore, the proof is omitted here.